Measuring Shutter Speed Mechanically

 Clearly the mechanical means are not always going to be faster or more accurate than digital machines.
 The team have pulled together a review of exactly how many ways they test shutter speeds: How Accurate is your Film Camera?

-And this is just one of the tests they do before shipping any cameras out to us!
+And this is just one of the tests they do!
+Incredible.

 Leave a comment